Find out what some of our graduates are doing today in pursuing their successful careers.

 As long as there are riders on the road, the need for skilled motorcycle technicians remains.
 Motorcycle enthusiasts around the country and the world look to technicians to keep their bikes up and running.

-When it comes to salary, the median annual salary for motorcycle mechanics was $38,170 as of May 2021, according to the Bureau of Labor Statistics (BLS).30 This means half of motorcycle technicians earned more and half earned less.
+When it comes to salary, the median annual salary for motorcycle mechanics in the U.S. was $43,370 in May 2022, according to the BLS.30 This means half of motorcycle technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 If you’re interested in becoming a motorcycle mechanic, an education from MMI can help.
 Often, employers recruit candidates directly from MMI, working with Career Services to get candidates who have knowledge on the bikes they need serviced.

 MMI has campuses in Phoenix, Arizona, and Orlando, Florida.
 Classes start every six weeks, so any time is a great time to jump-start your career in the motorcycle industry.